 Covers the techniques of identification of various stains and the methods used in determining whether or not the stain is blood.
 Topics include the significance of bloodstain evidence and its role in criminal investigation; detection and identification of stains and patterns; flight characteristics and stain pattern of human blood, blood detection and collection techniques; and the preservation of bloodstain evidence.
 Lab: two hours per week.
-Prerequisites: PLSC 2413 and CHEM 1104 and BIOL 1303 and BIOL 1311, or permission of department head.
+Prerequisites: PLSC 2413, CHEM 1104, BIOL 1303, BIOL 1311.